anthonycorletti/astrobase-showcase/vitess-gcp/README.md

 $ astrobase apply -f vitess.yaml -v "PROJECT_ID=$(gcloud config get-value project) LOCATION=us-central1-a BACKUP_GCS_BUCKET_NAME=$VITESS_BACKUPS_NAME BACKUP_GCS_SECRET_NAME=$VITESS_BACKUPS_NAME BACKUP_GCS_SECRET_KEY=$(astrobase profile current | jq -r .gcp_creds | xargs basename) MYSQL_USER=my-user MYSQL_PASSWORD=my-password"
 ```

 If the first apply returns an error like `no matches for kind "VitessCluster" in version "planetscale.com/v2"`, you should re-run the command.
 Sometimes CustomResourceDefinitions take a few extra seconds to provision successfully.
-This is something we're actively looking into.
+This is something we're actively looking into; feel free to file an [issue](https://github.com/astrobase/cli/issues) if you'd like to keep an eye out.

 Run a port forward to Vitess and apply a vschema and mysql schema to the Vitess database.